parse-community/docs/_includes/ios/user-interface.md

 ### Responding to Log In Success, Failure or Cancellation

 When the user signs in or cancels, the `PFLogInViewController` notifies the delegate of the event.
 Upon receiving this callback, the delegate should, at a minimum, dismiss `PFLogInViewController`.
-Additionally, the delegate could possibly update its own views or forward the message to the other components that need to know about the `%{ParseUser}`.
+Additionally, the delegate could possibly update its own views or forward the message to the other components that need to know about the `PFUser`.

 ```objc
 - (void)logInViewController:(PFLogInViewController *)controller